orchetect/TimecodeKit/README.md

 - Convert timecode values to timecode display string, and vice-versa
 - Convert timecode values to real wall-clock time, and vice-versa
 - Convert timecode to # of samples at any audio sample-rate, and vice-versa
+- Convert timecode and/or frame rate to a rational fraction, and vice-versa (including `CMTime`)
 - Support for Subframes
 - Support for Days as a timecode component (some DAWs including Cubase support > 24 hour timecode)
 - Common math operations between timecodes: add, subtract, multiply, divide